MinaProtocol/mina/rfcs/0045-faux-zk-oracle.md

 If we receive an error from the Binance API, we can return the same error message back to the client.
 If we receive a 200 from the Binance API, we will send back the trade data outlined above.
 Note that if the user has zero trades under the specified properties, an empty list is returned.

 ### Serializing the Trade History data into Fields

+**The design below is only a proposed solution and will most likely change once dynamic lookup is implemented in SnarkyJS.**

 Once the response data is returned to the Faux ZK Oracle, the Oracle must serialize the user’s trade data into `Field` elements so that it can be used inside a circuit.
 This can be done by including only the information that is needed to calculate a percentage gain/loss for each trade and ignoring all other values.
 For the `price`, `quantity`, and `timestamp` fields, we can transform these into Field values directly.
 For the `isBuyer` property, we can encode this value into a `Bool` type which is another SnarkyJS primitive that can be used inside a circuit.